Big-company strategy. Small-business math.

 How do I get started with StratEngine AI?

 Start at app.stratengineai.com.
 Pay-as-you-go is free with 1 full analysis at signup; no card required.
 See a real brief at stratengineai.com/strategy-sample (a full Play-to-Win strategy brief for Nike, with 18 cited sources).
 For the investor workflow (deck → vetted investment memo), visit stratengineai.com/investor.
 Stop prompting.
-Start shipping.
+Start deciding.